ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 * In the simulated instances: simulation models calibrated by experts, and systematized labeling;
 * In the hand-drawn instances: hand-drawn graphs by experts, and systematized labeling.

 The quantity and the diversity of the works developed and published by the 3W Community show the relevance and the technical quality of the 3W Dataset.
-This scientific framework is made up of dozens of published works, including books, conference papers, doctoral theses, final draduation projects, journal articles, master's degree dissertations, and specialization monographs.
+This scientific framework is made up of dozens of published works, including books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, and specialization monographs.
 More information on these works can be found in the 3W Project repository [[10]](#10).

 ### Usage Notes ⁉️